-After the loss of a beloved aunt recently, I was shocked to find out that my mother did not want a wake or a funeral.
+After the loss of a beloved aunt recently, my mom and I had a discussion about her “plans.”
+I was shocked to find out that my mother did not want a wake or a funeral.
 I was sure that she would want a 100-car-long, traffic-stopping procession through the streets of our town, followed by my brother and I wailing as we try to out casket-dive one another.

 Alas, she surprised me.